Garvice/Smartsheet-todo/README.md

 This command does a few things:
 * First it will install the dependencies needed for the application to run.
 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
-* When the npm packages install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application
 * To update these packages later on, just run `npm update`

 # Configure